 You will find more recommendations in the guides supplied with the cleaning kits, and sometimes in the camera user manual.

 Swab size vs sensor size:

 Regardless of size all sensors can be cleaned with the 17mm Standard size swab.
 On larger sensors you simply wipe two or more times to cover the entire area.

 However, if yours is a full frame camera (24mmx36mm) you would probably choose the 24mm swab since it covers the entire area in one sweep.

 For several years I have been using DUST-

 It is fast evaporating, non-

 Some particles and smears require a slower acting, more penetrating liquid, in order to dissolve sticky matter.

-The use of Kodak or Tiffen Professional Lens Cleaner has been effective, but new products for newer camera sensors are now marketed by other companies, such as The Dust Patrol.
+The use of Kodak or Tiffen Professional Lens Cleaner has been effective, but new products for newer camera sensors are now marketed by other companies, and easily located on the net.

 by Ben Vang